-0.4 C

 Embodied cognitive science doesn’t just stop at examining the mind’s relationship with the body; it extends its gaze to the environment as well.
 Our thoughts and actions are profoundly influenced by the cultural and physical contexts in which we exist.
 For instance, research has shown that the language we speak shapes the way we think about the world.
 Different languages have different ways of categorizing objects and expressing concepts, influencing our perception and understanding.

-See also The Role of AI in Protecting Our Future
+See also The Role of Error Approximations in Enhancing AI Accuracy and Efficiency

 The environment we inhabit also leaves a lasting imprint on our cognitive processes.
 Think about how your spatial awareness and memory are influenced by the layout of your house.
 You can effortlessly navigate from your bedroom to the kitchen, relying on a mental map stored in your brain.
 This exemplifies how our environment becomes an integral part of our cognitive processes, stored as mental schemas and influencing our behaviors without conscious effort.